nottombrown/rl-teacher/README.md

 # Acknowledgments
 A huge thanks to Paul Christiano and Dario Amodei for the design of this system and for encouragement to make an open source version.

 Max Harms ([@raelifin](https://github.com/Raelifin)) wrote substantial portions of the system.
-Thank you for integrating and tuning the parellized TRPO implementation, and for adding many additional features and improvements.
+Max integrated and tuned the parellized TRPO implementation, added many additional features and improvements, and trained the picturesque Walker Ballerina featured prominently in this repo.

 Also a big thanks to Catherine Olsson ([@catherio](https://github.com/catherio)) for immensely improving the documentation and usability of `rl-teacher`.
 And thanks to Kevin Frans ([@kvfrans](https://github.com/kvfrans)) for his fast open-source [parallel-trpo implementation](https://github.com/kvfrans/parallel-trpo).